Kiwari-Labs/besu-blueprint/docs/expirable-token-contract.md

   account: The address of the account whose token balances are being queried.
   - `era`: Refers to a specific time period or epoch in which the tokens are held.
   - `slot`: A subdivision of the era, representing finer divisions of time or state.
-- Returns: An array list of token corresponding to the specified era and slot. solidity
+- Returns: An array list of token corresponding to the specified era and slot.
-  Copy

 ```solidity
 function balanceOfBlock(uint256 blocknumber) returns (uint256);